What is Webflow AEO? How to get cited by AI search engines

 AEO vs SEO: what changes in AI search

 AEO is not a replacement for SEO.
-It is more like an extra layer on top of it.
-SEO still gives you the foundation: crawlability, speed, internal linking, authority, and all the things that help search engines find and evaluate your site in the first place.
-Without that, your content is already at a disadvantage.
+It is an additional layer on top of it.
+SEO gives you the foundation: crawlability, speed, internal linking, authority.
+Without it, your content is already at a disadvantage.
+What AEO adds is answer-readiness - the ability to get understood, extracted, and cited in AI-generated responses.

 SEO helps pages rank